 The academy begins the phase called self-assessment once it has completed enrollment in the program.
 The assigned CALEA Program Manager will contact the academy to review the completed Agency Profile Questionnaire (APQ).
 The APQ is an informal document permitting answers to be provided as conveniently as possible and the best estimate may be appropriate in some areas.
 The APQ supplies information that permits the CALEA Regional Program Manager to facilitate interaction with the academy’s accreditation manager and provide program related assistance.

 Academies in the Public Safety Training Academy Accreditation Program have 24 months from the date a CALEA representative signs the Accreditation Agreement to complete self-assessment and schedule an on-site assessment.
 The Agreements provide for extensions and related fees in the event an agency requires additional time beyond the Agreement limit.

 The agency proceeds with self-assessment by complying with applicable standards, developing proofs of compliance, and preparing for the on-site assessment.
 During this time, the CALEA Regional Program Manager is available to provide guidance on the applicability of standards and attaining compliance.

 Near the end of the self-assessment phase, the academy, in conjunction with the CALEA Assessment Manager, develops plans for accomplishing on-site assessment activities.

-Once the academy has notified CALEA of its completion of the self-assessment phase and its desire to schedule an on-site assessment, the CALEA Assessment Manager schedules assessment dates that are mutually agreeable and in compliance with the Agreement between the academy and CALEA.
+Once the academy has notified CALEA of its completion of the self-assessment phase and its desire to schedule an assessment, the CALEA Assessment Coordinator schedules assessment dates that are mutually agreeable and in compliance with the Agreement between the academy and CALEA.
 Trained assessors with professionally relevant experience conduct the assessment and report their findings to the Commission for review and decision.